Dapuluous/ExistenceBOT/README.md

 | OSU_V1_API_KEY | Your osu! account's API key (v1) |

 # How to Run
+1. Install all the required packages using `npm install`
-1. Run the command `deploy-commands.js` first.
+2. Run the command `deploy-commands.js` first.
 Wait until process has finished
-2. Run the command `node index.js`
+3. Run the command `node index.js`

 The BOT is set up for server only use.
 If you want to make it global, make sure you adjust it yourself.